MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 Some Power Query connectors offer end users the ability to specify [native database queries](native-database-query.md) under **Advanced options** in the connection experience.
 Custom connector developers may be interested in offering native database query support in their connector.

-For information on how to implement native database query support in your connector, follow the walk through in the [handling native query support](native-query-sdk.md) article.
+For information on how to implement native database query support in your connector, follow the walk-through in the [handling native query support](native-query-sdk.md) article.